michalmonday/fast_map/README.md

 #### Strictly CPU expensive task

-It can be noticed that using larger number of threads tends to result faster results even in CPU expensive tasks, however I would risk a statement that using such large number of threads (e.g. 1 per each task) for a stricly CPU expensive tasks may bring negligible speed improvement of the fast\_map but may possibly slow down the whole system.
+It can be noticed that using larger number of threads tends to compute results faster even in CPU expensive tasks, however I would risk a statement that using such large number of threads (e.g. 1 per each task) for a stricly CPU expensive tasks may bring negligible speed improvement of the fast\_map but may possibly slow down the whole system.
+Because python processes may "fight" with other process over CPU time (that's just my hypothesis).

 ![error - image didn't show](https://github.com/michalmonday/fast_map/blob/master/images/cpu_only.png?raw=true)